PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

     --wallet-private-key-path [JSON_PRIVATE_KEY_PATH]
 ```

 Congratulations!
-As soon as your first client joins, your model is being trained.
+As soon as your first client joins, your model will start being trained.

 ## Configuring training rewards

-You can configure how many points does each client earns and loses for each epoch of training.
+If you created a run with rewards, you can configure how many points does each client earns and loses for each epoch of training.

 ```bash
 psyche-solana-client set-future-epoch-rates \